emikojima/i-have-that-v2/README.md

 Built With Rails framework

+# License:
-# License This project is licensed under the MIT License - see the LICENSE.md file for details
+ This project is licensed under the MIT License - see the LICENSE.md file for details